 The three assignments are due in weeks 4, 8, and 12.
 Don't leave these to the last minute: they are substantially more work than the weekly lab exercises, and we expect that you will work on them for several hours each week.

-In addition to this website, please see the Syllabus, which is required reading.
+In addition to this website, please see the Syllabus (coming soon!), which is required reading.

-We'll use Piazza for electronic discussion.
+We will use an online discussion forum for general class discussion.
 Follow the link in the navigation bar.

 For office hours, please see Office hours.